Thursday, 30 August 2018

 Unlike Scarlett O’Hara, who does work in her own businesses to achieve success, the only job that Amber ever does is acting – which she uses as a way of attracting richer lovers.

 Also, the book references abortions and “perversion”, and Amber is often unfaithful to her various husbands.
 She seduces Philip, the son of her third husband.
 This husband is an elderly and impoverished Earl, who has come to dislike her.
 He forcibly removes her from London to his country house.
 Bored, Amber starts an affair with Philip, and remarks that “adultery isn’t a crime, but an amusement."
+The old Earl kills his son, for his affair but then is killed himself when a fire breaks out at their house.

 did create a reasonable accurate picture of Restoration London, its court and its impoverished citizens…She wrote in events like the outbreak of Plague, the Great Fire of London, and the intrigues of Court life…